The Meaning of “Conversion” in Church Growth Models

 Consider the following simple system dynamics model of church growth, figure 4:

-The meaning of “conversion” depends on the interpretation of “believers”, which in turn depends on how the number of believers are measured.
-For most models two measures are used: either the number of regular attendees at church, using the definition of “regular” relevant to that church; or the number of members of the church, again using the church’s definition of membership.
+The meaning of “conversion” depends on the interpretation of “believers”.
+This, in turn, depends on how the number of believers is measured.
+For most models, two measures are used: either the number of regular attendees at church, using the definition of “regular” relevant to that church, or the number of church members, again using the church’s definition of membership.

-If attendance is used, then “conversion” means those start attending in a given year.
-They are converted in the sense that their Sunday habit has changed.
-If membership is used then it is their willingness to identify with a church that has changed.
+If attendance is used, then “conversion” means those who “start attending in a given year”.
+These people are converted in the sense that their Sunday habit has changed.
+If membership is used, then it is their willingness to identify with a church that has changed.
 They have publicly changed their identity.

-Clearly these meanings are not the same as the theological view, which sees conversion as an inner change in the heart.
-This inner change can happen to church attendees, or church members, not just unbelievers.
+Clearly, these meanings are not the same as the theological view, which sees conversion as an inner change in the heart.
+This internal change can happen to church attendees or church members, not just unbelievers.
 Thus there may well be unconverted people, in the spiritual sense, in the stock of believers; John Wesley would have been one.
 Indeed there could be spiritually converted people in the stock of unbelievers, though hopefully only for a temporary period.
-There is no attempt, or intention, in the church growth models to model the change in numbers of spiritually converted people; it would be impossible to gain the data necessary to validate the model.
-Indeed because church people mix together in a different way to the way they mix with those outside church, the system dynamics model of figure 4 would be rendered too simplistic for spiritual conversion.
+In church growth models, I make no attempt to describe the change in numbers of spiritually converted people.
+It would be impossible to gain the data necessary to validate such a model.
+Indeed, because the way church people mix together is different from their mixing with people outside the church, the system dynamics model of figure 4 would be rendered too simplistic for spiritual conversion .